Human papillomavirus unit (HPU): reference services

 HPU undertakes surveillance and translational research of genital human papillomavirus (HPV).

 HPU is part of the Public Health England (PHE) virus reference department (VRD).
 The unit works primarily on human papillomaviruses (HPV) and hosts a modern imaging facility to provide electron and confocal microscopy.

 HPU contributes to national sexually transmitted infection surveillance programmes designed to monitor the impact of the HPV vaccines on the UK population.
 The unit also undertake studies to understand the immune responses generated following HPV vaccination and those generated during natural infection.

 The unit does not offer a diagnostic service for HPV infection.

 Electron and confocal microscopy

-HPHCU has a modern ultrastructural imaging facility with a 120kV high-contrast, transmission electron microscope (EM) and a state-of-the-art laser scanning confocal microscope.
+HPU has a modern ultrastructural imaging facility with a 120kV high-contrast, transmission electron microscope (EM) and a state-of-the-art laser scanning confocal microscope.
 The facility provides a diagnostic service to the NHS for orf and molluscum contagiosum viruses using negative stain EM and also supports the research and development activities of Public Health England scientists.

-HPHCU guidance and forms
+HPU guidance and forms

-Human papillomavirus and hepatitis C virus unit (HPHCU)
+Human papillomavirus unit (HPU)